 When to see a doctor

-See your doctor before you begin treatment if you suspect that you or your child has a head-lice infestation.
-Studies show that many children have been treated for head lice with over-the-counter medications or home remedies when they don't have an active head-lice infestation.
+See a health care provider before you begin treatment if you suspect that you or your child has head lice.
+Your or your child's health care provider can confirm that head lice are present.
+Studies show that many children have been treated for head lice with nonprescription medications or home remedies when they didn't have lice.

 Things often mistaken for nits include: